Yoga for the menopause – stretches to soothe your symptoms

 Many women find yoga can help with their menopause symptoms

-“Start with beginners’ or level one hatha yoga classes – you can try other styles when you gain confidence.
+Coveney recommends starting with a beginners’ yoga or level one hatha yoga class.
+Once you gain confidence you can try other types of yoga.

-“Avoid hot yoga if you are experiencing hot flushes, headaches, meno-rage or fatigue.
+But she cautions: “Avoid hot yoga if you are experiencing hot flushes, headaches, ‘meno-rage’ or fatigue.
 Restorative yoga is good for stress, insomnia and fatigue.
-Yin yoga is helpful for releasing emotion and muscle tension.
+Yin yoga is helpful for releasing emotional and muscle tension.

 A close up of a smiling woman, yoga teacher Petra CoveneyCredit: Petra Coveney